August 2, 2008 Kelly was stationed in Grafenwoehr, Germany as an

 Everything throughout this chain of events is suspicious.
 As example, the

-clemency review completed last week was described by Kelly's civilian
+clemency review when completed was described by Kelly's civilian

 counsel as being the longest review in his 35 years of practice and the